 The term “hazardous waste” is defined by the federal Environmental Protection Agency (EPA) and the Colorado Department of Public Health & Environment (CDPH&E).
 Hazardous materials defined when no longer used, discarded or outdated as hazardous wastes are regulated by the CDPH&E. The CDPH&E publishes comprehensive lists of hazardous waste definitions and approved handling and disposal methods.

 It is illegal to discard any hazardous waste generated on campus by placing into a dumpster or pouring down a sink drain.
 Only non-hazardous wastes can be disposed of on campus, including soaps, common household cleaners, food products and the like.
 No liquids may be disposed of in a dumpster.
-If you have a question regarding whether a material is hazardous waste, and how to disposed of safely, contact the EH&S office at extension 7272.
+If you have a question regarding whether a material is hazardous waste, and how to dispose of it safely, contact the EH&S office at extension 6926.

 Does Fort Lewis College dispose of its hazardous wastes safely?